The costs for FrostMath classes will be the same whether online or in person.

 As always, students can register for single classes or all 20 at once and discounts will be offered to students who take more classes.
 As the Wednesday classes will be online however it is possible that classes fill up faster (with students from around the country being eligible), so signing up for a few now with the intent of doing more later may be a problem if they fill up with kids from other states.

-The cost for classes will be as follows :
+The cost for classes will be as follows (same as last year, no changes):

-New : Anyone who registers for 10 or more classes at first and then adds classes later will add them at a $75 per class(unless signing up for 10 more which would be at $70 per class), not the $85 rate as in previous years.
+New : Anyone who registers for 10 or more classes at first and then adds classes later will add them at a $80 per class, not the $85 rate as in previous years.
+(Unless they sign up for 10 more in which case it would be $75 each.)

 The discounts for multiple classes are because it means less administrative work for me!

-An online class should not get cancelled due to snow, but if other unforeseeable issues cause a cancellation, every effort will be made to reschedule the class.
+An online class should not get cancelled due to snow, but if other unforeseeable issues cause a cancellation of any class, every effort will be made to reschedule the class.
 Students who cannot attend the make up class will get a refund based on the prorated cost of classes they signed up for.

 No Refunds for missed classes.
 If you are sick or have another commitment you just miss the class.
 You can request 5 problems from that weeks test however.